SimonaKhatipova/Introduction/README.md

-#Files created in the Michigan univercity course/ Learning materials
+# Files created in the Michigan univercity course/ Studying materials

 ## Welcome to GitHub Pages